santshvm/QuizWebApp/README.md

 <br>

-->Create a progress bar than updates according to the number of questions attempted.
+->Created a progress bar than updates according to the number of questions attempted.

 ### Demo of the progress-bar